orbitalquark/textadept/docs/api.md

 Functions may also return a working directory and process environment table to operate in.
 By default, the working directory is the current file's parent directory and the environment is Textadept's environment.

-<a id="textadept.run.error_patterns"></a>
-#### `textadept.run.error_patterns`

-Map of file extensions and lexer names to their associated lists of string patterns that match warning and error messages emitted by compile and run commands for those file extensions and lexers.
-Patterns match single lines and contain captures for a filename, line number, column number (optional), and warning or error message (optional).
-Double-clicking a warning or error message takes the user to the source of that warning/error.
-Note: `(.-)` captures in patterns are interpreted as filenames; `(%d+)` captures are interpreted as line numbers first, and then column numbers; and any other capture is treated as warning/error message text.

 <a id="textadept.run.run_commands"></a>
 #### `textadept.run.run_commands`